USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 1.2 Concept of an AMET “Project”
 ----------------------------

 A central organizing structure for AMET applications is a project.
 A project groups a particular model simulation (specific model, physics, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze that project.
-For example, you might have one project for a 2011 12-km continental U.S. simulation, and another project for a 2011 4-km Eastern U.S. simulation.
+For example, you might have one project for a 2016 12-km continental U.S. simulation, and another project for a 2016 4-km Eastern U.S. simulation.
 A project can be for either MET or AQ, not for both.
 It is essential that you both uniquely and concisely name each project.
-It is recommended that you follow the directory structure when creating new projects, by copying one of the example directories (aqExample, metExample) provided with the installation and then renaming it to the new project’s name.
+It is recommended that you follow the directory structure when creating new projects, by copying one of the example directories (aqExample, metExample_wrf) provided with the installation and then renaming it to the new project’s name.
 For the MET component the example directory will work for both WRF and MPAS.

 <a id="Users_Guide"></a>
 1.3 Organization of This User’s Guide